-FIA_BMG_EXT.6 Extended: Spoof Detections for Biometrics
+FIA BMG EXT.6 Spoof Detections for Biometrics

-FIA_BMG_EXT.6.1 The TSF shall perform Presentation Attack Detection testing (also known as liveness detection or spoof detection) on each enrollment and authentication attempt for [assignment: biometric modalities supported], rejecting detected spoofs.
-For the biometric modalities given, the spoof testing is adequate up to the attack potential of [assignment: one selection per biometric modality [selection: basic, intermediate, advanced]] attacks, respectively.
+The TSF shall perform Presentation Attack Detection testing up to the attack potential of [selection: basic, intermediate, advanced] attacks, for each biometric modalities selected in FIA UAU.5.1 on each enrollment and authentication attempt, rejecting detected spoofs.
 When an authentication attempt fails due to PAD testing, the TSF shall not indicate to the user the reason for failure to authenticate.